 “… we have heard evidence from employer organisations, unions, researchers, think-tanks and experts, but most importantly from fathers and mothers themselves, that the current policies supporting fathers in the workplace do not deliver what they promise, despite good intentions.
 This is particularly the case for less well-off fathers.”

 In particular, the Committee noted that entitlement to flexible working arrangements has not led to cultural change in the workplace.

 In 2015, the UK Coalition Government (2010-15) introduced Shared Parental Leave to try and encourage new fathers to share parental responsibilities with the mothers.
 This policy has not been a success if you look at figures reported by the Financial Times (2017) and the BBC (2018):

 The figures seem to suggest that between 1-2% of eligible parents are making use of shared parental leave.
 This is an abject failure given that the UK Government gave evidence to the Women and Equalities Committee stating that it would like to achieve a figure of 25% of eligible men and women taking up shared parental leave.
 So, a lot of work still to be done here.

 The sheer complexity of the legislation covering family friendly policies can also be an added difficulty for employers and employees alike.

-A link to the Women and Equalities Committee Report can be found below:
+A link to the Women and Equalities Committee Report and a link to the UK Government’s response to it can be found below:

 Statutory Paternity Leave and Pay